-While CAs have the assurance that it is business as usual for the next two years, uncertainty remains regarding the post-Brexit outlook.
+While Contracting Authorities have the assurance that it is business as usual for the next two years, uncertainty remains regarding the post-Brexit outlook.

-- retaining the current procurement rules with the ability of reform to achieve more flexibility in the design of transparent award procedures.
+- The retention of the current procurement rules with the ability to achieve greater flexibility in the design of transparent award procedures.

-In the absence of further clarification or pronouncement from the Government, it appears that the procurement outcome will depend on whether a deal is ultimately struck between the EU27 and the UK and if so, the nature of that deal.
+However, in the absence of further clarification from the Government, it appears that the procurement outcome will depend on the nature of any deal agreed between the UK and the EU27.

 Research and funding